sonomapartners/Battleship/README.md

     - `fire` will be passed an array of your previous shots as well as your opponents shots.
 Do what you want to with those values, and then return a coordinate of the form `{ x: [0-9], y: [0-9] }` which will be your selected target for the round.

 **Notes:**
+ - You may use [Lodash](https://lodash.com/) if you wish to simplify some of your logic, but please avoid other third party libraries.
  - While you *can* store state across games by storing things in the global context, but this is not recommended.
  - Per-game state can be stored on your Bot instance using the `this` keyword.
  - If you'd like to check if it is your first move, you may check the length of your previous shots array that was passed to your `fire` implementation.